LordHavelockVetinari/malakh/README.md

 Learning
 --------

-A tutorial will be added soon...
+There's an (incomplete) tutorial in [doc.md](doc.md).
+More documentation will hopefully be added soon.
-For now, check out the examples in test/success.
+For now, you can check out some examples in [./test/success](./test/success).

 Running Malakh Code
 -------------------